020 7412 8882

 Processing is necessary for the performance of our care for patients.
 We rely on a number of legal bases to collect, use, and share your information, including:

-• where it is necessary for the purposes of the provision of health care as needed to provide our services, such as when we use your information to fulfil your assessment and treatment, or to provide customer support;
+• Performance of Care: Where it is necessary for the purposes of the provision of health care as needed to provide our services, such as when we use your information to fulfil your assessment and treatment, or to provide customer support

-• when you have provided your affirmative consent, which you may revoke at any time, such as by signing up for my mailing list;
+• Consent: When you have provided your affirmative consent, which you may revoke at any time, such as by signing up for our mailing list

-• if necessary to comply with a legal obligation or court order or in connection with a legal claim, such as retaining information about your purchases if required by tax law;
+• Legal Obligation: If necessary to comply with a legal obligation or court order or in connection with a legal claim, such as retaining information about your purchases if required by tax law